fhsinchy/fhsinchy/README.md

 # Bonjour, mon ami! <img src="./assets/wave.gif" width="35px">

-Hi, I am Farhan Hasin Chowdhury.
-A young web/software developer from Bangladesh specializing in back-end programming.
-I have hands-on experience in languages like **PHP**, **JavaScript** and **Go**.
-I'm also confident in dev-ops related tools such as **Docker**, **Kubernetes** and **Podman**.
-In terms of database management systems, I have experience working with **MySQL** and **MongoDB** at medium to almost large scale.
+Hi, I am **Farhan Hasin Chowdhury**, a web/software developer and author from **Bangladesh**.
+I make open-source software and write free full-length handbooks to help out developers in their journey.

 I'm a huge fan of the open-source mindset and try to contribute to the community as much as I can.
-Some of my popular open-source project are on display below and you may have read one or two of my [handbooks](https://blog.farhan.dev/handbooks).
+Some of my popular open-source projects are on display below and you may have read one or two of my [handbooks](https://blog.farhan.dev/handbooks).

 Apart from the articles I write on [DEV Community](https://dev.to/fhsinchy/), I publish full-length handbooks on [freeCodeCamp](https://www.freecodecamp.org/news/author/farhanhasin/) every once in a while.
 These handbooks and articles are part of my mission to simplify hard to understand technologies for everyone.
 Each of these handbooks takes a lot of time and effort to write.
 Hence if you like my work, [buying me a coffee](https://www.buymeacoffee.com/farhanhasin) as a token of appreciation.